Actifio/UnixMaskingScriptSupport/README.md

 You can run the launcher.sh file with a parameter of 'test' to do a manual set of masking.

+### Other Software Launcher files
+The point of this GIT repository is to share a framework that lets you test masking without masking software.
+In addition are some working examples of scripts that run masking software.
+These scripts are not complete in that the setup of the masking software is not described.

-### What is camolauncher.sh ?
+#### What is camolauncher.sh ?

-These scripts can be used to run any masking software that can be automated.
-So camolauncher.sh is exactly the same as launcher.sh exact that instead of running a shell script that does shell script masking, it instead starts Camouflage software to do masking instead.
+So camolauncher.sh is exactly the same as launcher.sh except that instead of running a shell script that does shell script masking, it instead starts Camouflage software to do masking instead.
 Note this calls for a file called /home/oracle/Mask-Demo.camo    This file would be created when you set up your masking routine with Camouflage.

+#### What is optimlauncher.sh ?

+So optimlauncher.sh s exactly the same as launcher.sh except that instead of running a shell script that does shell script masking, it instead starts IBM Optim software to do masking instead, on a database called optimdb.
+There are optim files called by the tasks being run by this script, that need to be created using Optim Software.